BitcoinQnA/bitcoin-wallet-guide/_pages/home.md

 ###  Feature Criteria

-To be featured in this guide, a wallet must meet these base criteria.
+For feature consideration in this guide, a wallet must meet these base criteria.

   1. Be non custodial
   2. Be open source